 Demonstrating to the team how to transfer the original drawing into the large scale mural once the grid has been snapped.

+A challenging aspect of mural painting is working with the architectural elements of a space to create a composition and concept that integrates with a location while communicating an authentic spirit and purpose.
 A year ago I met the amazing Irene Romsa at a book conference at the University of Alabama.
 She talked about a unique outreach program Rincon de Cuentos that brings bilingual storytelling, theatre, and puppetry to underserved communities.
 The goal of the program is to promote literacy and help these families discover the library.
 I knew I wanted to contribute my work and time to support these efforts.

 On June 17th, 125 children and community volunteers came together to breathe life into the mural celebrating unity, art and renewal.
 It was a big fiesta rich with diversity, singing, dancing and food.
 I worked with enthusiastic children, librarians and families of the remarkable Poudre River Public Library District who sponsored the project.
 I'm grateful for the support of the City of Fort Collins, Art in Public Places Program and several sponsoring agencies and businesses.